Plug-in solar is coming

 Why now

-Germany simplified its plug-in solar rules in 2024.
-Within 12 months, over 1.2 million households had a kit.
-The UK announcement follows the same path — once the BSI publishes the product standard (expected July 2026), compliant kits will start appearing in Lidl, Sainsbury’s, and Amazon.
-Use the calculator now to understand exactly what your saving will look like before you buy.
+Germany simplified its plug-in solar rules in 2024 — within 12 months, over 1.2 million households had a kit.
+The UK is right behind.
+DESNZ closed its consultation on 30 June and the government response is expected on 22 July 2026.
+Once the Interim Product Specification is finalised, compliant kits from EcoFlow, Anker, and others will start appearing in shops.
+Use the calculator now to know exactly what you’ll save before you buy.

 Timeline